hulihanapplications/fletcher/README.md

 # Fletcher

 Fletcher is a cross-website product/item information fetcher.
-Give fletcher a product url and you'll get back a nice, standardized object that's easy to work with.
+Give fletcher a product url and you'll get back a nice, simple object that's easy to work with.

 ## Features